USEPA/CMAQ/CCTM/docs/Release_Notes/Coarse_Aerosol_Speciation.md

 **Author/P.O.C.:**, [Chris Nolte](mailto:nolte.chris@epa.gov), U.S. EPA

 ## Brief Description
   Constant values for speciation factors, which used to occur throughout various routines (e.g., VOLINORG, AERO_EMIS, AQCHEM) have been placed into the AERO_DATA module for easy reference.
 Also, the speciation factor for Mg has been changed from an implicit value of 0.0 to 0.017, consistent with Upadhyay et al.

+  POA from dust sources is distributed among the fresh POA and oxidation products of POA in order to conserve both the total dust POA mass and its degree of oxygenation.

 ## Significance and Impact
   Small potential impact of ASOIL contribution to PM composition during large dust events.
 Little to no impact on long-term trends.